DE0CH/velarium/README.md

 ## Development
 I am still working on a development documentation.
 Depending on if people actually want to use it and whether I can find other developers to maintain and improve the project.
 For now, you can read the `docs/ib/ib_docs.md` to get a rough idea of the project.

+Let me know that you are interested in developing by staring this project.

+But for now, all the dependencies are listed in `requirements.txt`.
+You will also need apt packages listed in `AptFile`.
+The runtime is stated in `runtime.txt`.

 ## Licence
 All parts of the program EXCEPT the IB related documents under `docs/ib` are available under the [MIT License](https://de0ch.mit-license.org/).